eniocarboni/docker-rockylinux-systemd/README.md

 ## How to Use

   * `docker pull eniocarboni/docker-rockylinux-systemd:latest` (or use the image you built earlier).
-  * `docker run --detach --privileged --volume=/sys/fs/cgroup:/sys/fs/cgroup:ro eniocarboni/docker-rockylinux-systemd:latest`
+  * `docker run --detach --privileged --volume=/sys/fs/cgroup:/sys/fs/cgroup:rw --cgroupns=host eniocarboni/docker-rockylinux-systemd:latest`

 View the run container with